 Clinical trials of a swine flu vaccine are to be conducted on 400 Spanish children aged as young as six months.

+Already selected, the group will include people up to 17-years-old.
+They will be tested with a vaccine developed by drug giant GlaxoSmithKline.
+While results won’t be known for six months, health minister Trinidad Jiménez said use of the vaccine could be authorized earlier because other countries had started trials before Spain.
+Pregnant women and children are particularly at risk from H1N1 which has killed 25 Spaniards.
+GlaxoSmithKline is carrying out a massive trial on more than 9,000 people in Europe and North America.
 In France, swine flu has cast a shadow over the return to school after the summer holidays.
 Numerous schools and classes have been closed because of the pandemic – at least one school near Paris giving its students laptop computers so that teachers can continue to distribute work.